BeaverHouse/aecheck-docs/v3_docs/guide.md

 - You can change all manifest state w/ button.
 (Only owned character's manifest are changed.)

-- If character's manifest state is on maximum, crown icon is showed on left-bottom.
+> If character's manifest state is on maximum, crown icon is shown on left-bottom.

 #### Grasta Check
 ![img5]